Amazon in Europe

 Amazon Prime Now in Europe

 In the course of the years, Amazon Prime extended its membership benefits with services like Amazon Video, the Kindle Owners’ Lending Library, Prime Music and Amazon Drive.
 Amazon Prime Now was announced in December 2014 and gave Prime members the opportunity to have products delivered to them within one hour for 8 dollars or within two hours for free.
 After it launched in the US, Amazon Prime Now has expanded to several cities in the UK, France, Italy and Spain.
+In March 2018, Amazon partnered with French grocery retailer Monoprix so it could deliver groceries to Prime Now customers in France.

 (Text continues below the image)